NBA Mock Draft 2018: Small Forwards

 |

 Knox has the talent to go in the mid-lotto, but had a miserable pro day and has left a number of teams scratching their heads about his focus and toughness.
-He’s oozing potential as a modern-day 4 and could solve a lot of problems for the Suns if he turns out to be a more competitive and dedicated pro than college player.
+He’s oozing potential as a modern-day 4 and has a skill set that would work well playing alongside Simmons, Embiid and Saric as a small-ball 4.

 Key: (*) Standard salary for players selected with that pick in 2018-19.